 Also worth noting is that ex contradictione quodlibet can alternatively be stated in terms of a conjuction as .
 In linear logic, of course, the meaning of this depends on whether the conjunction is positive or negative.
 The comma separating multiple formulas in a linear sequent is equivalent to a positive conjunction , so in that case the same analysis above applies.
 But for the negative conjunction , even the “explosive” negation is no longer explosive: doesn’t entail , since we can only extract or but not both.

-In some versions of relevance logic?, no sequent can be valid unless the hypothesis and conclusion have a variable in common.
+One goal of relevance logic is to ensure that no sequent can be valid unless the hypothesis and conclusion have a variable in common.
 Thus, ex contradictione quodlibet is invalid in general, but special cases such as or are valid.
 Many relevance logics turn out to also be paraconsistent (although this is not a proof).

 (There are many other paraconsistent logics one could discuss…)